Bills Digest No. 48, 2024-25

 Part 1 sets out the commencement of the Bill, the objects of the Bill and relevant definitions.

-Part 2 of the Bill sets out the basic principles for regulation, which the Secretary and authorised officers must comply with when exercising powers, including the principles of regulatory necessity and proportionate regulation.
+Part 2 sets out the basic principles for regulation, which the Secretary and authorised officers must comply with when exercising powers, including the principles of regulatory necessity and proportionate regulation.

-Part 3 enables the Minister to make the National Code, sets out the purpose and includes an overview of the content of the Code.
+Part 3 enables the Minister to make the National Code, sets out its purpose and provides that the Code may impose requirements on higher education providers in connection with that purpose.

 Part 4 sets out the obligations of higher education providers, including compliance with the National Code and a requirement to share information with the Secretary.